SandraCastroPearson/BivRec/README.md

-BivRec Package - Requires devtools and Rtools35
+BivRec Package - Installation requires devtools and Rtools35

 Recommended commands for R installation from repository: